 Opelika real estate is some of the most expensive in Alabama, although Opelika house values don't compare to the most expensive real estate in the U.S.

-Opelika is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Opelika is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Opelika is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Opelika who work in office and administrative support (14.27%), sales jobs (12.74%), and teaching (8.20%).

 Also of interest is that Opelika has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Opelika is somewhat higher than in the average US city of 21.84%: 26.16% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Opelika is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.16% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Opelika in 2010 was $24,118, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $96,472 for a family of four.
 However, Opelika contains both very wealthy and poor people as well.